Learning earthquake sources using symmetric autoencoders

 \section{Conclusions}

-This paper addresses the challenging task of earthquake source characterization using far-field seismograms, presenting novel methods based on a trained Symmetric Autoencoder (SymAE) network.
-Unlike conventional methods relying on the source-path convolutional model, our approach aims to disentangle source and path effects in a model-free fashion.
-The SymAE network capitalizes on scale separation, where source processes operate at a slower scale than path effects.
-Its training process is unsupervised and does not require labeled data, seismic arrival picking, or prior knowledge of subsurface scattering or source physics.
-Furthermore, the technique is highly versatile, enabling training on all available far-field seismograms (both P- and S-wave) from multiple earthquakes.
-We conducted clustering analysis on the source code generated by SymAE, facilitating the discovery of associations between either synthetic or measured earthquakes.
-Our work introduced redatuming to generate virtual seismograms with desirable path effects, unveiling valuable earthquake source information that may be obscured in traditional seismograms due to subsurface scattering effects.
-Various tests were performed to validate the quality of generated virtual seismograms, confirming that SymAE effectively disentangles source and path information in the latent space.
-Our study highlights advantages of virtual seismograms in earthquake source characterization. \begin{inparaenum} \item They enable quantification of similarity between earthquakes originating from the same source region. \item They can improve directivity analysis by revealing the azimuthal variation of the source characteristics of a specific earthquake. \item For deep or intermediate-depth earthquakes, they offer improved resolution in characterizing source rise and stopping phases. \end{inparaenum} In conclusion, our innovative approach presents a promising avenue for advancing earthquake source characterization and opens up new possibilities for enhancing our understanding of seismic events.
+This paper addresses the characterization of deep-focus earthquakes using a novel method based on the variational symmetric autoencoder (SymVAE).
+Unlike conventional methods that rely on a simple one-input, one-output convolutional model, SymVAE disentangles the source and path effects in a model-free fashion.
+Our approach assumes scale separation, where source processes operate on a slower spatial scale than path effects.
+It is important to note that the SymVAE training process is unsupervised and does not require labeled data, seismic arrival picking, or prior knowledge of subsurface scattering or source signature.
+Furthermore, the technique is highly scalable, enabling training on all available far-field seismograms from multiple earthquakes.
+We showcased azimuth-specific band-limited source-time functions (STFs) derived from a series of deep earthquakes.
+We compared these derived STFs with raw displacement envelope stacking and traditional deconvolution methods.
+The extracted STFs provide considerably enhanced resolution and emphasize weak secondary events.
+Our results provide evidence that most deep earthquakes with Mw above 6.0 are characterized by fragmented seismic moment release with individual rutpure episodes of duration $5$--$10$s.
+In summary, our novel approach presents a promising direction for advancing the characterization of earthquake sources.